larry11340/LCL0724/README.md

 # LCL0724
 This is sample Tool Rental Service application
 Steps to compile and run

-git clone LCL0724
+1. git clone LCL0724

-do ./gradlew clean build
+2. ./gradlew clean build in folder LCL0724
-then do ./gradlew run to run application
+3. ./gradlew run to run application in folder LCL0724

 When do a ./gradlew clean build all the test case should ran/passed